 At present, ACC systems are offered by 8 light vehicle manufacturers in the U.S. market.
 Data representing driver experience and use associated with these systems were captured in interviews with 150 ACC system owners.
 The sample was heavily represented by systems from Toyota, Infiniti, Lexus, and BMW - together these comprised 88% of the sample.
 The vast majority of system owners (88%) were recruited by using lists of known vehicle owners acquired from R.L.
 Polk (includes mail-outs and follow-up outbound telephone calls).
 Drivers ranged in age from 27 to 87 years with approximately 12% younger (20-39 years of age), 41% middle-aged (40-59 years of age), and 47% older (65 and above).
 Sixty-five percent of the sample was male.
-A range of experience levels was represented including "low experience" users who operate the system an average of 22 times per month.
+A range of experience levels was represented including "low experience" users who typically exercise the system about 3 times per month, and "high experience" users who operate the system an average of 22 times per month.
 Although 28% of vehicle owners specifically asked for this system, 97% indicated they would buy a future vehicle equipped with an ACC system.